Motherless Brooklyn (soundtrack)

-The soundtrack to the 2019 film Motherless Brooklyn directed by Edward Norton consists of two musical projects released by WaterTower Music.
-An original soundtrack consisted of jazz compositions and a score album featuring music by Daniel Pemberton.
-Both the albums were released on October 25, 2019, a week prior to the film's release.
-An original song "Daily Battles" performed by Thom Yorke and Flea released as a single on August 21.
+The soundtrack to the 2019 film Motherless Brooklyn directed by Edward Norton consists of two musical projects: Motherless Brooklyn (Original Motion Picture Soundtrack), featuring jazz compositions, and Motherless Brooklyn (Original Motion Picture Score), featuring a score by Daniel Pemberton.
+Both albums were released by WaterTower Music on October 25, 2019, a week prior to the film's release.
+An original song featured on the first album, "Daily Battles", performed by Thom Yorke and Flea, released as a single on August 21.

 Development

 "I was intimidated but intrigued by Ed [Edward Norton]'s idea of trying to write a song that felt timeless, from a different era [...]
 [Like] a lost musical standard that could fall seamlessly into the hands of a small, Kind of Blue Miles Davis jazz ensemble, but at the same time still be me, and still be modern."